crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHueBehaviour.md

 ```
 If the uniqueId of the device is already used, it will throw an error with errorCode 500 and the uniqueId in the description.

-See Device support[TODO link] for more information about how to support a device.
+See [Device compatibility](/documentation/DeviceSupport.md) for more information about how to make a device compatible.

 #### Removing a device
 In order to remove a device, you call: